doobeh/ergo/ergo/content/2015/01/sqlalchemy-cheatsheet.rst

 Next lets approach from the opposite side, we want to find out which categories Carol has published within.
-We're no longer able to use the 'contains' method because we're querying from the many to one side of the book relationship to author.
+We're no longer able to use the 'contains' method because we're querying from the many to one side of the relationship between `Book` and `Author`.

-To put it another way, the `contains` clause would essentially ask "Out of the list of authors on this book, is one of them Carol?" which would raise an error, because `contains` is expecting a list and would only get a single value, a scalar because we've defined 'A `Book` can only have a single `Author`'.
+To put it another way, the `contains` clause would essentially ask "Out of the list of authors on this book, is one of them Carol?" which would raise an error, because `contains` is expecting a list and would only get a single value (what we refer to as a scalar) because we've defined 'A `Book` can only have a single `Author`' when we built our relationship.

-Because we're dealing with a scalar value, we would just use a simple `==` comparison:
+Because we're dealing with a scalar value on Author, we could just use a simple `==` comparison:

 .. code-block:: python